-NCCP Rugby Competition Introduction / IRB Level 2
+NCCP Rugby Competition Introduction / World Rugby Level 2

 This course is designed to provide coaches with the skills needed to coach teenage and adult players in the club or school environment.
 It is extremely important that coaches have an understanding of rugby before taking this course is delivered over 18 hours.

 The presence of sport in a person’s life carries enormous benefits for social, physical and personal development while broadening cultural awareness.
 Rugby is a uniquely inclusive sport, and you as the coach hold a position of genuine influence over the player’s rate of personal development and their sense of community and self-worth.

 The Competition Introduction course aims to develop coaches who know how to coach as well as what to coach.
 The coach demonstrates your current level of competence and course explores Game knowledge and Coaching Process Skills.
 The course outline is as follows: